 Accurate GPS capabilities: If a person becomes unresponsive in an emergency, it can be impossible for them to receive the care they need without communicating their location.
 The Active Guardian has built-in Wi-Fi and GPS, which can transmit an individual’s location to operators and enable them to dispatch appropriate emergency response personnel, no matter where they are.

-Long battery life: Medical Guardian claims that this mobile medical alert can last five days on a single charge.
-In my experience, it worked even longer, lasting six days before I needed to place it back on the charging cradle.
+Long battery life: Medical Guardian claims that this mobile medical alert can last seven days on a single charge.
+In my experience, it worked even longer, lasting nearly eight days before I needed to place it back on the charging cradle.

 IPX7 water resistance: It’s estimated that upwards of 80% of falls occur in the bathroom, which means waterproof devices are key for protecting older adults.
 The Active Guardian is totally waterproof, which means it didn’t present any issues when I used it in the shower.